enumerbs/Project4-Group6/README.md

 - Handle missing values, remove duplicates, and address outliers
 4. Machine Learning:
 - Split the data into training and testing subsets

-- Compare and Choose appropriate ML models e.g. Random Forest Regression, Neural Prophet, LSTM, ARIMA Choice of Model was driven by use case, as the aim is to create a timeseries forecast and the above models are suitable for such.
+- Compare and Choose appropriate ML models e.g. Random Forest Regression, Neural Prophet, LSTM, ARIMA.\
+  Choice of Model was driven by use case, as the aim was to create a timeseries forecast and the above models are suitable for such.

 5. Presentation:
 - Plot results using Matplotlib
 - Provide user interaction via queryable API and/or web application.